davidmalcolm/gcc-python-plugin/docs/gimple.rst

 .. py:class:: gcc.GimplePhi

-   Subclass of gcc.Gimple used in the SSA passes: a "PHI" or "phoney" function, for merging the various possible values a variable can have based on the edge that we entered this :py:class:`gcc.BasicBlock` on.
+   Subclass of :py:class:`gcc.Gimple` used in the SSA passes: a "PHI" or "phoney" function, for merging the various possible values a variable can have based on the edge that we entered this :py:class:`gcc.BasicBlock` on.

    .. py:attribute:: lhs

-      Left-hand-side of the assignment, as a gcc.Tree (generally a gcc.SsaName, I believe)
+      Left-hand-side of the assignment, as a :py:class:`gcc.Tree` (generally a :py:class:`gcc.SsaName`, I believe)

    .. py:attribute:: args

       A list of (:py:class:`gcc.Tree`, :py:class:`gcc.Edge`) pairs representing the possible (expr, edge) inputs

 .. py:class:: gcc.GimpleSwitch

-   Subclass of gcc.Gimple: a switch statement, signifying the end of a `gcc.BasicBlock`
+   Subclass of :py:class:`gcc.Gimple`: a switch statement, signifying the end of a :py:class:`gcc.BasicBlock`

    .. py:attribute:: indexvar